PatriciaMaureen/Bike_traffic_in_Hamburg_Germany/README.md

 The dataset includes comprehensive traffic data from all locations in Hamburg where bicycle traffic is recorded by infrared detectors 24 hours a day, every day of the year.
 This data collection effort ensures continuous and detailed monitoring of bicycle traffic patterns across the city.

 # Goal
-My goal was to gain predict bike raffic in Hamburg on a daily basis.
+My goal was to predict bike traffic in Hamburg on a daily (hourly) basis.
 Therefore I combined it with weather data.
 I wanted to explore the following points:
 1. Do more people cycle during the week than the weekend?
 2. When are the rushhours during the day?
 3. Do more people cycle in summer than in winter?